 The renovation business is booming.
-North Americans are increasingly spending more money to update their homes rather than purchasing new ones.
+Despite everything that’s been going on in the world, North Americans are staying put and spending more money to update their homes.
 And even those who are purchasing homes are still spending money on renovations (both minor and major).
-So if you are one of the many homeowners tackling a renovation this year make sure to put these renovation resolutions at the top of your list.
+So if you are one of the many homeowners tackling a renovation this year make sure to put these renovation tips at the top of your list.

 I Will Make a Budget and Stick to It